anawada/anawada/README.md

 - 👋 Hi, I’m @anawada
-- 👀 I’m studing to be a web developer
+- 👀 I’m a Junior Full-Stack Developer
-- 🌱 I’m currently learning HTML, CSS and JavaScript
 - 📫 You can reach me at anamitsuko@hotmail.com

 <!---